What are Long Term Assets?

-Long term assets are assets that a company uses in its production process and typically come with a useful life of more than one year.
-Such assets can also be considered to be “fixed assets” as they can contribute to a big portion of the company’s fixed costs associated with production.
-For example, an automobile manufacturer might consider factories to be their long term assets since they are at the core of the business’ production process.
+Long term assets are assets that a company uses in its production process and with a useful life of more than one year.
+Such assets are also called “fixed assets,” as they can contribute to a big portion of the company’s fixed costs associated with production.
+For example, an automobile manufacturer might consider factories to be long term assets since they are at the core of the business’ production process.

 Regardless of the company’s monthly or yearly output, the costs associated with running the factories do not fluctuate greatly and represent a significant portion of the company’s cost of goods sold (COGS).
-Thus, these factories would be treated as the company’s long term assets.
+The factories would be treated as long term assets.
 The assets also need to be depreciated over the course of their useful lives.
 In summary:

-As with most types of assets, long term assets have to be depreciated over the course of their useful life.
-This is because a long-term asset is not expected to last the company an infinite amount of time.
-For example, in the automobile factory example, machines will become old and may experience breakdowns or fall victim to planned obsolescence.
+As with most types of assets, long term assets needs to be depreciated over the course of their useful life.
+It is because a long term asset is not expected to generate a benefit for an infinite amount of time.
+In the automobile factory example, machines will become old and may experience breakdowns or fall victim to obsolescence.

-There are many ways that a company can depreciate its assets, such as the double-declining balance method, the units of production method, or the straight-line depreciation method.
-It is important to note that depreciation is not a cash expense and thus does not represent an additional expense for the company.
+There are many accounting treatments a company can use to depreciate its assets, such as the double-declining balance method, the units of production method, or the straight-line depreciation method.
+It is important to note that depreciation is not considered a cash expense for the company.

 Depreciation amounts that are incurred for the purposes of depreciating fixed assets provide a tax shield for the company’s income.
-Depreciation is subtracted from EBITDA before taxes are applied, and then the depreciation amount is added back after taxes have been subtracted.
-Thus, net income ends up benefiting and is overstated.
+Depreciation is subtracted from EBITDA to calculate taxable income, and then tax expense.

-In order to better understand how long term assets affects a company’s financial health, it is important to become familiar with some terminology.
+In order to better understand how long term assets affect a company’s financial health, it is important to become familiar with some terminology.

-When a company acquires PP&E or other long term assets initially, it records the value of these assets at the time of purchase as the “book value” before accounting for depreciation.
-This number is usually equal to the market value of the respective long term assets that the company has purchased, and sometimes may be recorded as the purchase price that was paid by the company in order to acquire the asset.
+When a company acquires PP&E or other long term assets, it initially records the value of the assets at the time of purchase, which becomes their “book value.”
+The number is usually recorded as the purchase price that was paid by the company in order to acquire the asset.

-The carrying value of a long term asset (also called the net book value) refers to the current value of the asset on the company’s books.
-The number accounts for any depreciation that may have occurred.
-It can be thought of as an accurate estimate of what the company would be able to sell the asset off for right now.
+The carrying value of a long term asset (also called the net book value) refers to the value of the asset on the company’s books.
+The carrying value is the original cost of the asset less any accumulated depreciation.
+It can be thought of as the historical accounting value of the asset.

 Below is an example of what long term assets such as PP&E would look like on a company’s balance sheet: